 A final note

 Of course, healthcare decisions can’t be based on surveys alone.
-However, lately, telemedicine has become more popular than ever, which means that people want an option of video calling their doctor.
+However, lately, telemedicine has become more popular than ever, which means that people want the option of video calling their doctor.
 But does it work?

-Most often, telemedicine can be as effective as traditional healthcare, thanks to more open conversations, less busy environment, and safer conditions.
+Most often, telemedicine can be as effective as traditional healthcare, thanks to more open conversations, a less busy environment, and safer conditions.
 It’s also more convenient for the patients, as there’s no need to take a day off and drive to the clinic.
 Of course, in some cases, a physical examination is necessary.
 However, we’re sure that telehealth will definitely play a huge role in the future of medicine.

 Beata Hardzei is a freelance writer.